hashemifar/DPPI/README.md

 ====================================================

-Please remember befor running the main command you need to change the data directory and work directory
+Please remember befor running the Main Command you need to change the data directory and work directory

 in main.lua file at lines 5 and 6.
 You need to replace '$HOME' with your own data directory and work directory.